EAB-Agency/eab-sales-site/README.md

 ### `git clone git@github.com:EAB-Sales/eab-sales-site.git`

-'Install' this project locally. `cd eab-sales-site` and then `gatsby develop` to start the development server.
+'Install' this project locally. `cd eab-sales-site` and then run `npm install` and then you'll be ready to start developing with `gatsby develop` to start the development server.

 ## Crucial Commands